 On the other hand, plastic containers are perfect for stacking.
 You can also store all of your plastic lids inside one container for more efficient storage.
 There’s no worry about items falling over or breaking because plastic is a durable material.

 Some plastic containers are also retractable, meaning they are built to shrink down into a more compact form for more accessible storage.
 If you want to save space, plastic is the better alternative.

-If you have an open-style pantry, glass containers and storage solutions are a sophisticated choice.
+If you have an open-style pantry, glass container storage solutions are a sophisticated choice.
 Aesthetically speaking, storing items in glass looks far more put together than storing food in plastic.
 Furthermore, if you are serving food in a glass dish, it looks much more elegant than doing so with plastic.
 You also avoid the risk of discoloration or strange smells that plastic containers often absorb.

 If you want your kitchen to have an aesthetic appeal, glass is a great option.
 It’s transparent so that you can see all of your food items without confusion, and it retains its stunning appearance indefinitely.

 When it comes down to choosing between glass and plastic, we prefer glass containers for food.
 They are an aesthetic component of any pantry and are perfect for storing items in the fridge or freezer.
-We also value glass containers for their non-toxic, non-porous material as stains, discoloration, and toxic chemicals are not something we want to have in the kitchen.
+We also value glass containers for their non-toxic, non-porous material, as stains, discoloration, and toxic chemicals are not something we want to have in the kitchen.
 Glass is a fantastic material for food storage, and we prefer it over plastic.